 If a client pays for work already done, the payment received from the client should be received into the Business Bank account, and would update the Matter business balance.
 If the client pays into trust, this will nevertheless result in a trust transfer.

 Periodically a trust transfer is run, where LawPracticeZA identifies matters where there is a trust credit (deposit received) and a business debit (invoiced after receiving the trust deposit).
-Available trust is then ‘transferred’, where the total of all transferable amounts are paid from the trust bank to the firm’s business bank.
+Available trust is then “transferred”, where the total of all transferable amounts are paid from the trust bank to the firm’s business bank.
+The system ‘Trust Transfer Clearing matter’ ensure effective management of the trust transfer process.

 LawPracticeZA includes Reconzilla, which can import bank statements downloaded from the internet.
 The bookkeeper can then post directly from the imported bank statement, where the entry is also automatically reconciled.